Julia core development

 While not technically required, it is advised to import Ribasim first to catch installation issues early on.

-julia> using Ribasim
+> using Ribasim julia

-Then open the Pkg REPL by typing ] and execute:
+Then open the Pkg REPL by typing ]

-pkg> test Ribasim
+> test Ribasim pkg

 In order to debug tests, you can run individual test items from Visual Studio Code.
 Click the green play icon in front of a test item, as show in the image below.
 The first run will be slow.